mvpmanish/LASED/docs/source/gettingstarted.rst

 Start by going to :doc:`tutorials`.

-The first tutorial is a guide on how to simulate one of the simplest excitations of an atom with a laser and shows how to use LASED.
+The first tutorial is a guide on how to simulate one of the simplest excitations of an atom with a laser and shows how to use most of the functionality of LASED.

-The second tutorial shows how average over the laser beam and doppler profile of the atoms.
-It also introduces rotating the system to different reference frames using the Wigner rotation matrix.
+The second tutorial shows how to simulate decays to other states not in the laser-excitation manifold.
+It also introduces rotating the system to different reference frames using the Wigner rotation matrix and hence introduces simulating a polarisation angle.

 The third tutorial simulates a metastable Helium atom with some real data on what the initial state looks like and how to initialise the system to this state.